 When is Andy Murray playing at the Paris Olympics?

-The Scot will play his final tournament alongside Dan Evans in the men’s doubles
+The Scot will have at least one more match at his final tournament after a dramatic opening win alongside Dan Evans in the men’s doubles

 Support truly